ncoghlan/misc/notes/python3/questions_and_answers.rst

 literals) have been driven primarily by the expressed needs of the web development community in order to make Python 3 better meet their needs.

-The anticipated restoration of some form of binary interpolation support in Python 3.5 is similar intended to increase the size of the common subset of Python 2 and Python 3 in a way that makes it easier for developers to migrate to the new version of the language (as well as being a useful new feature for Python 3 in its own right).
+The restoration of binary interpolation support in Python 3.5 is similarly intended to increase the size of the common subset of Python 2 and Python 3 in a way that makes it easier for developers to migrate to the new version of the language (as well as being a useful new feature for Python 3 in its own right).

 If you want to keep track of Python's development and get some idea of what's coming down the pipe in the future, it's all